Ihyatt/camp_buddy/README.md

 ##### General Setup
 * Set up and activate a python virtualenv, and install all dependencies:
     * `pip install -r requirements.txt`
 * Make sure you have PostgreSQL running.
 Create a new database in psql named camp_buddy:
-	* `psql`
   * `createdb camp_buddy`
 * Create the tables in your database:
     * `python -i model.py`
     * While in interactive mode, create tables: `db.create_all()`
 * Start up the flask server:
     * `python server.py`
 * Go to localhost:5000 to see the web app

 ##### Maildev Setup
 * Open two new tabs on your currently running terminal.
 First terminal